 - 2x Fouled Well (Makes way for more Dark locations that introduce Dark synergy.
 Does not remove all copies)

-- 2x Goblin Tunnels (Not quite sure why, as the location was quite a headache in normal mode as a buffer of progress, and the shadow effect has costed me a few heroes down the line.
+- 2x Goblin Tunnels (I’m not sure why, as the location was quite a headache in normal mode as a buffer of progress, and the shadow effect has cost me a few heroes down the line.
 Good to see it replaced!)

 - 5x Goblin Swordsman (Easy enemy, replaced by four copies of Patrol Sentry)

 The quest itself is mostly impacted by the introduction of a new quest card halfway through the quest, as well as a heavier focus on location lock.
 Players will have to start with a lot of willpower now that some of the easier encounter cards have been removed from the deck.
 Just clearing the East-Gate can sometimes be problematic, as threat starts to accumulate in the staging area.
 After the players clear the East-Gate, they should try and rush to the First Hall so they can at least continue to clear those unique locations.
 Speed will be important during this quest, as staying at a stage for too long can mean you get overwhelmed by threat in the staging area or by enemies that engage you.
 And the longer you stay, the more often you will need to use the Cave Torch to get around effects like Burning Low.
 Avoid losing all of your fuel for the Torch though, as you will no longer be able to cancel treacheries, travel to certain locations, and will be engaged by the Shadow Dwellers.